fahadafareen/Gender_bias_detection_tool-/README.md

-# Gender_bias_detection_tool-
-Gender Bias Detection Tool – A machine learning web app that detects gender bias in English text using NLP and Logistic Regression.
-Built with Python, Scikit-learn, and Flask, it provides real-time feedback to encourage fair and inclusive communication.
+Gender Bias Detection Tool

+This is a machine learning-based web application that detects gender bias in English text.
+The model analyzes sentences or paragraphs and predicts whether they contain gender-biased language or not.

+ Features

+.
+Input: Text box for paragraph or sentence entry
+.
+Output: "Gender Bias Detected" or "No Gender Bias Detected" .
+Line-by-line analysis (optional feature)
+.
+Pretrained ML model with basic NLP pipeline
+.
+Web-based interface (using Flask / Tkinter / etc.)